 Spice up your self-drive trip with this fantastic tour bundle.
-Iceland is a land of ice, water and fire and with this discount combo of three tours, you’ll have the opportunity to explore all these elements; you’ll hike up a glacier in Vatnajökull National Park, snorkel between continents in Silfra Fissure, and descend into the empty magma chamber of a volcano.
+Iceland is a land of ice, water, and fire.
+With this discount combo of three tours, you’ll have the opportunity to explore all these elements.
+You’ll hike up a glacier in Vatnajökull National Park, snorkel between continents in Silfra Fissure, and descend into the empty magma chamber of a volcano.

-This is the perfect opportunity for those planning on driving from Reykjavík to the Golden Circle and South Coast because by booking this bundle, you’ll be booking three separate tours which you can take on three separate days, allowing you to fully customise your holiday here in Iceland.
+This is the perfect opportunity for those planning to drive from Reykjavík to the Golden Circle and South Coast.
+By booking this bundle, you’ll be booking three separate tours that you can take on three separate days, allowing you to customize your holiday here in Iceland fully.
 Plus, you’ll get a 10% discount by booking these excursions in one go!
 All you have to do is get to each tour start location and enjoy your adventure.

 Make your Icelandic holiday a memorable one with this excellent tour bundle.
-Save a buck and add to your trip some adventures unique to this country of ice, water and fire.
+Save a buck and add some adventures unique to this country of ice, water, and fire to your trip.
 Check availability by choosing a date.

 Today, you'll have the unique opportunity to explore inside a volcano. Þríhnúkagígur is the only volcano in the world where visitors can take a lift and safely descend into the now empty magma chamber.

 You will meet your guides at Bláfjöll, the Blue Mountains, just a short drive from Reykjavík city.
-Your guides will lead you on a hike through the lava field to the lift itself which sits by the 35 metres high cinder cone.
+Your guides will lead you on a hike through the lava field to the lift itself, which sits by the 115 feet (35 meters) high cinder cone.

-As you rise up in the lift, you will see just how barren the landscape surrounding you is; there is no sign of civilisation, only fields of moss-covered rocks and ashy peaks in the distance.
+As you rise in the lift, you will see just how barren the landscape surrounding you is; there is no sign of civilization, only fields of moss-covered rocks and ashy peaks in the distance.

 Another world will start to appear before you as you venture further down the crater, ultimately landing at the bottom.
-There are icicles of rocks, and the walls of the volcano are coloured indigo and bronze due to the temperature of the lava which flowed through these halls thousands of years ago.
+There are icicles of rocks, and the volcano's walls are colored indigo and bronze due to the temperature of the lava which flowed through these halls thousands of years ago.

 Once you've explored the vast chamber of this dormant volcano, you'll ride the lift back up, hike again through the lava field, and be on your way to your next adventure.